liferay/liferay-docs/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/02-monitoring/00-monitoring-intro.markdown

 ## Monitoring in @product@ [](id=monitoring-in-product)

-Once Kibana and X-Pack are successfully installed and configured and all the servers are up and running, add the X-Pack Monitoring portlet to a page:
+Once Kibana and X-Pack are successfully installed and configured and all the servers are running, add the X-Pack Monitoring portlet to a page:

 1. Open the *Add* menu on a page and choose *Widgets*

-2. Search for *monitoring* and drag the *X-Pack Monitoring* application from the Search category onto the page.
+2. Search for *monitoring* and drag the *X-Pack Monitoring* widget from the Search category onto the page.

 See the Elastic documentation for information on [monitoring Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/es-monitoring.html).